Government House (New Brunswick)

-Government House is the official residence of the Lieutenant Governor of New Brunswick.
+Government House is the official residence of the Lieutenant Governor of New Brunswick in Canada.
 Located in Fredericton, it stands on a 4.5 ha (11 acre) estate along the Saint John River in the provincial capital at 51 Woodstock Road; while the equivalent building in many countries has a prominent, central place in the territorial capital, the site of New Brunswick's Government House is relatively unobtrusive within Fredericton, giving it more the character of a private home.